golemfactory/dapp-manager/README.md

 dapp-manager start --config sample_config.yml dapp-store/apps/webapp.yaml
 ```

-The app is started in a background `dapp-runner` process, and you're returned an application id in
+The app is started in a background `dapp-runner` process, and you're returned an application ID in
 the form of a hexadecimal string.
-You can use this id to query the state and other output streams
+You can use this ID to query the state and other output streams
 using `dapp-manager`'s `read` command, e.g.:

 ```bash